 Putens has taken a leading role on senior citizen concerns and initiated a Senior Task Force, which led to establishment of the permanent Senior Citizen Advisory Committee.
 He proposed the City's Public Safety Advisory Committee, as well as the Advisory Committee on Education (ACE).
 He recognized the importance of inter-city cooperation between neighboring jurisdictions that he along with then Mayor Gil Weidenfeld approached this idea with the Mayor Joe Page of College Park which was the beginning of what is now known as the Four Cities Coalition which now includes is New Carrollton, and Berwyn Heights.

-Until 1993, Putens was the only council member living in Greenbelt East and he worked actively with the Greenbelt East Advisory Committee (GEAC), of which he was a co-founder.
-He was an original member of the Windsor Green Board of Directors and served on its board for eight years.
-He has been thepresident of Greenbrook Estates for the past nine years.
-For several years Putens worked with the Good Neighbor Group at SHL and later with the SHL Neighborhood Improvement Team.
+Putens was the first resident of Greenbelt East elected to the City Council, and founder of the Greenbelt East Advisory Committee (GEAC).
+He was an original member of the Windsor Green Board of Directors and served for eight years.
+He has been the President of Greenbrook Estates HOA for the past nineteen years.

 Edward VJ Putens